Okavango Delta, Botswana

 Botswana’s winter is May to October when the weather is hot during the day (not stiflingly hot) and cold at night.
 Botswana's summer months (November to April) can be hot and humid and there is a chance of rain.
 Botswana has one rainy season which runs between mid-December and runs through to mid-March.

-Call us on to start planning your vacation to Jao Camp or take a look at our itineraries to Okavango Delta and Moremi
+Call us on to start planning your holiday to Jao Camp or take a look at our itineraries to Botswana

 Jao Camp is a luxury safari lodge in the heart of the Okavango Delta.
 With just nine superior thatched cottages, each with its own veranda, Jao Camp is the perfect destination for excellent game viewing and a uniquely sophisticated safari experience.